 This integration will help your audience understand their search context and navigate within the broader website structure.

-Breadcrumbs are a great way to help users get around your site, but they can be tricky to implement if there’s not enough information available or the information isn’t organized correctly.
+Breadcrumbs are a great way to help users navigate your site, but they can be tricky to implement if there is not enough information available or the information isn’t organized correctly.

 Here are some challenges you might face and the things to consider: